ProblemSolvingClub/psc-website/_posts/2018-09-24-junior-executive-application.md

 <div class="col-md-12">
 <br>
 Welcome to a new school year!
 CPC is now looking for junior executives!
 This means that you can learn what it's like to be an executive while being along side a current executive!
+They will also be taking over next term.
+How exciting!
 <br>
 <p>
 <br>